vitorcaldas/vitorcaldas/README.md

  👋 Hello!
  My name is Vitor Caldas!

-- 🌱 Data Engineer and ML Engineer.
+- 🌱 Data Scientist | AI Developer.

-- 💬 A proactive, disciplined professional, open to new learning, able to work as part of a team and under pressure.
+- 💬 Data Scientist and AI Solutions Developer with a strong foundation in Python, SQL, Machine Learning, Deep Learning, and Exploratory Data Analysis.
+Experienced in building data pipelines, predictive modeling, and practical projects integrating LLMs and cloud technologies.
+Focused on transforming raw data into strategic insights and intelligent business solutions.

 Languages and Tools :